phoenixdataworks/azure-fabric-automation/README.md

 ## Troubleshooting

 Common issues and their solutions:
-Common issues and their solutions:

-- **Permission errors**: Check that the managed identity has proper roles assigned and allow time for RBAC propagation
+- **Permission errors**: Verify role assignment has been created for the managed identity.
+Allow 5-10 minutes for RBAC propagation after deployment.
 - **Module import failures**: Verify the required modules are available in your Automation account
 - **Webhook failures**: Ensure the URL is valid and parameters are correctly formatted
 - **Resource errors**: Verify both the Automation account and Fabric capacity exist before deployment

 ## Contributing

-Contributions are welcome!
-Please open issues and pull requests on GitHub.
 Contributions are welcome!
 Please open issues and pull requests on GitHub.

 ## License